 My inbox was filled with a barrage of hate mail and a number of people felt compelled to leave angry and rather ignorant comments on my website.
 I got messages from people that called me “batshit crazy”, messages from gun control advocates, messages from people who directly blamed me and all other preppers for the massacre, and even one particularly hate-filled email from a person who said “I hope that your kids are killed at the next school shooting.”All of this leads me to reconfirm my belief that people sincerely do not understand why we do what we do, and that ignorance leads to fear.

 People fear what they don’t understand and hate what they can’t conquer. — Andrew Smith…

 A business enterprise is solvent when its operations are supported by its after-tax cash flow.
 Should cash flow be temporarily insufficient, borrowing against accounts receivable is the classic remedy.
 With serial borrowing however, operations-plus-debt-service eventually becomes unsupportable by cash flow, real or anticipated.
 Creditors withdraw when they see this, it’s insolvency or near enough.
 The business closes, its assets are liquidated and the proceeds distributed among its creditors.
-This is what’s happening to the US, aside from the liquidation part.
+This is what’s happening to the Continue reading, aside from the liquidation part.
 Debt repudiation by inflation—watering down the currency—holds such comeuppance at bay, at least for a while.
-Continue reading →

 GE Note: I have it from a very, very close & reliable source that this accident was mentioned on local Ocean County / Lacey Township NJ OEM and police dispatch radio frequencies, but that it was kept very quiet… Ocean County OEM, Sheriff and local municipalities were deliberately NOT putting it over the radios, but were instead instructing each other to call on cells phones and land lines.